 Get it all on Helsinki All Star Walk

 The one Walking Tour covering all must-see attractions in Helsinki City Centre.
-See the sights, hear the legends, learn the Finnish customs, taste the local ingredients and spend a quality coffee break (not included in private tours) with the locals.
+See the sights, hear the legends, learn the Finnish customs, taste the local ingredients have a possibility to spend a quality coffee break with the locals.
 Helsinki All Star Walk is led by a energetic, academic and professional local guide.
-The short version of this tour is called Helsinki Essentials.

 The Story of Helsinki

 You’ll hear about the city’s past times and how the very tiny town was transformed to our capital city.
 On the other hand, the tour will include a lot of contemporary details about the life and atmosphere in Helsinki.
 On your way you’ll see the largest department store in the Nordic countries, a classical French-style park and the beautiful port area from where both locals and tourists travel to the other capital cities around the Baltic Sea.You will visit the Old Market Hall and smell the scents and nuances of the local food.
 You will be able to taste the local pastries and fish.

 From the Market Square you can see the most visible sign of our Russian past, the Uspenski Cathedral.
 Other sights in this area are the Presidential Palace and the modern sauna / sea pool recreational center.
 Witness with your own eyes that Finns do swim in the sea all year round.
 Acknowledge the importance of the role of sauna in Finnish culture and healthcare.